tessgi/InteractiveWorkshop/README.md

 This repository holds the materials for the TESS interactive workshop at the AAS 243 meeting.
 In this repository you'll find

+## Agenda:

+This folder contains the agenda for the workshop.

 ## Talks:

 These pdf version of the presentations at the workshop are available for your information.
 These include